Jaco Fourie

 Jaco Fourie is a South African equestrian athlete and SA National Champion in dressage.
-He lives near Kimberley, South Africa in the Northern Cape, on a Kalahari farm.
+He moved from Kimberley, South Africa and now resides in Cape Town, South Africa.
 He appeared on the cover of the May 2007 edition of the SA Horseman Magazine.
 He married Magda Fourie in 2009 and together they have 2 daughters, Hanneke and Adelinde and a son Andrè Fourie.
 The couple own and manage Areion Warmblood Horses & Dressage Academy.
 His wife, Magda, died on 26 July 2019 and he has been a single father ever since.

 Riding career

 Jaco Fourie started his riding career in the family business of his father and 2 brothers at the age of 4, and was tutored and mentored by many riding professionals to young adulthood.
 He had training from bereiters and instructors from the Spanish Riding School in Vienna, the SA Lipizzaner Centre, Natalie Hobday and Jonny Hilberath (GER).

 His first Free State Provincial Colours were awarded in 2003, and received his National Protea Colours for dressage in 2007.
 Fourie has represented his home-country, South Africa in the Equestrian Tri-Nations Competition on two occasions in 2007 and 2008 in Hawke's Bay, New Zealand.
 He won the SA Championships in 2006, 2007 and 2008.
 He also won the FEI World Dressage Challenge in 2005.
 He is the leading South African rider in the South African National Equestrian Federation's dressage rankings.

 He worked full-time as stud manager for CALLAHO Warmblood Sport Horses, a South African based horse breeding stud farm, who is also a major sponsor of international riders, but has since moved onto his own property where he owns & manages Areion Warmblood Horses & Dressage Academy.
 He has subsequently followed a parallel career as equestrian dressage coach, and coach developer for the South African Equestrian Federation, designated as National Coach Education Advisor (NCEA) by SASCA in 2020.